 For more info on this board and how to get access to it, check out this FAQ.

+Just because someone is writing the part of a villain, does not mean that they endorse villanous behaviors IRL, or have any ill-will toward you as a player.
 Remember that the beliefs and actions of a character are not always those of their player.
 If a character insults your character, try to look at it from the perspective of reading about it in a book or seeing two characters on TV: Without conflict, a story gets boring.
 It doesn't mean the writer has anything against you!